 OptinMonster is a crucial part of any successful content marketing strategy:

-It allows you to create all kinds of optin campaigns like popups, floating bars, fullscreen welcome mats, gamified spin wheels, and much more.
+It allows you to create various optin campaigns like popups, floating bars, fullscreen welcome mats, gamified spin wheels, and more.

 And the best part is that you don’t need to be a professional coder to make it happen!

 Everything starts with selecting one of OptinMonster’s 100+ pre-built templates: